 Full report from Ofsted and the CQC (PDF 144KB)

 The local offer is easily accessible to stakeholders.
 It is comprehensive, informative and straightforward to navigate, and has an active social media profile."

 20:20 Vision For SEND in Northamptonshire

-The 20:20 Vision for SEND in Northamptonshire is a series of events which will gather information to co-produce with children, young people and their parents, the priorities for improving outcomes for the future.
+The 20:20 Vision for SEND in Northamptonshire events in March gathered information to co-produce with children, young people and their parents, the priorities for improving outcomes for the future.